3.1 District Structure

 3.4.1 Separate Accounting

-Dirt and Gravel Roads funds, which include funds for projects, education, and administration, are to be used solely for Dirt and Gravel Road Program expenses, and these funds must be accounted for separate from the Low-Volume Roads funds.
+Dirt and Gravel Roads funds, which include funds for projects, education, and administration, are to be used solely for Dirt and Gravel Road Program expenses, and these funds must be accounted for separate from the Low Volume Roads funds.

-Low-Volume Roads funds, which include funds for projects, education, and administration, are to be used solely for Low-Volume Road Program expenses, and these funds must be accounted for separate from the Dirt and Gravel Road funds.
+Low Volume Roads funds, which include funds for projects, education, and administration, are to be used solely for Low Volume Road Program expenses, and these funds must be accounted for separate from the Dirt and Gravel Road funds.

 3.4.2 Administrative Funds

-- Office and technology expenses
+- Office expenses are eligible administrative expenses.

-- Field equipment
+- Field equipment is an eligible administrative expense.

 - Aggregate testing